nightroman/FarNet/FSharpFar/README.md

 Requirements:

-- At least one source file must be in the `[fsi]` section.
+- At least one source file must be specified in the configuration.
-- In the `[fsc]` section specify `{-o|--out}:<output dll or exe>`.
+- In the `[out]` section specify `{-o|--out}:<output dll or exe>`.
-- To compile a dll, i.e. not exe, add `-a|--target:library` to `[fsc]`.
+- To compile a dll, add `-a|--target:library` to `[out]`.

-This command lets you to compile any .NET assemblies per the specified configuration file.
+The main goal is compiling FarNet modules in FSharpFar without installing anything else.
-But the main goal is making FarNet modules right in FSharpFar without installing anything else.
+But this command can compile any .NET assemblies from the specified configuration file.

 ***
 ## <a id="interactive"/> Interactive